darthmiguel/rmm-services/README.md

 To stop the application, just press CTRL + C

+### Init database

+The script that loads the initial data to the database will be executed every time the application starts.

 ## REST Endpoints

 Documentation about the endpoints can be found through swagger